collinferry/fcc-algorithms/README.md

 - Object Oriented and Functional Programming
 - Algorithms and Data Structures

+I earned the front end dev certificate on 03/23/2016.

 This repo will contain all algorithm challenges completed. <i>Code transfer is still in progress</i>